nobitlost/Builder/README.md

 ### Caching Remote Includes ###

-To reduce compilation time, Builder can optionally cache files included from a remote resource (ie. GitHub or remote HTTP/HTTPs servers).
+To reduce compilation time, Builder can optionally cache files included from a remote resource (ie. GitHub, Bitbucket Server or remote HTTP/HTTPs servers).
 If this file cache is enabled, remote files are cached locally in the *.builder-cache* directory.
 Cached resources expire and are automatically invalidated 24 hours after their addition to the cache.

 To turn the cache on, pass the `--cache` or `-c` option to Builder.
 If this option is not specified, Builder will not use the file cache even if the cached data exists and is valid &mdash; it will continue to query remote resources on every execution.